Epigenetic therapy: Fear, anxiety, and trauma

-Exposure therapy’s effectiveness in rodents is increased by the administration of Vorinostat, Entinostat, TSA, sodium butyrate, and VPA, all known histone deacetylase inhibitors.
-Several studies in the past two years have shown that in humans, Vorinostat and Entinostat increase the clinical effectiveness of exposure therapy as well, and human trials using the drugs successful in rodents are planned.
+HDAC inhibitors are also a topic that can be discussed in this area.
+Exposure therapy's effectiveness in rodents is increased by the administration of Vorinostat, Entinostat, TSA, sodium butyrate, and VPA, all known histone deacetylase inhibitors.
+Several studies in the past two years have shown that in humans, Vorinostat and Entinostat increase the clinical effectiveness of exposure therapy as well, and human trials using the drugs successfully in rodents are planned.
 In addition to research on the effectiveness of HDAC inhibitors, some researchers have suggested that histone acetyltransferase activators might have a similar effect, although not enough research has been completed to draw any conclusions.
 However, none of these drugs are likely to be able to replace exposure therapy or other cognitive behavioral therapy methods.
-Rodent studies have indicated that administration of HDAC inhibitors without successful exposure therapy actually worsens anxiety disorders significantly, although the mechanism for this trend is unknown.
-The most likely explanation is that exposure therapy works by a learning process, and can be enhanced by processes which increase neural plasticity and learning.
-However, if a subject is exposed to a stimulus which causes anxiety in such a way that their fear does not decrease, compounds which increase learning may also increase re-consolidation, ultimately strengthening the memory.
+Rodent studies have indicated that administration of HDAC inhibitors without successful exposure therapy worsens anxiety disorders significantly, although the mechanism for this trend is unknown.
+The most likely explanation is that exposure therapy works by a learning process, and can be enhanced by processes that increase neural plasticity and learning.
+However, if a subject is exposed to a stimulus that causes anxiety in such a way that their fear does not decrease, compounds that increase learning may also increase re-consolidation, ultimately strengthening the memory.

-Cardiac dysfunction

-A number of cardiac dysfunctions have been linked to cytosine methylation patterns.
-DNMT deficient mice show upregulation of inflammatory mediators, which cause increased atherosclerosis and inflammation.
-Atherosclerotic tissue has increased methylation in the promoter region for the estrogen gene, although any connection between the two is unknown.
-Hypermethylation of the HSD11B2 gene, which catalyzes conversions between cortisone and cortisol, and is therefore influential in the stress response in mammals, has been correlated with hypertension.
-Decreased LINE-1 methylation is a strong predictive indicator of ischemic heart disease and stroke, although the mechanism is unknown.
-Various impairments in lipid metabolism, leading to clogging of arteries, has been associated with the hypermethylation of GNASAS, IL-10, MEG3, ABCA1, and the hypomethylation of INSIGF and IGF2.
-Additionally, upregulation of a number of miRNAs has been shown to be associated with acute myocardial infarction, coronary artery disease, and heart failure.
-Strong research efforts into this area are very recent, with all of the aforementioned discoveries being made since 2009.
-Mechanisms are entirely speculative at this point, and an area of future research.

-Epigenetic treatment methods for cardiac dysfunction are still highly speculative.
-SiRNA therapy targeting the miRNAs mentioned above is being investigated.
-The primary area of research in this field is on using epigenetic methods to increase the regeneration of cardiac tissues damaged by various diseases.